cdown/chrisdown.name/_posts/2025-01-06-zswap-vs-zram-when-to-use-what.md

 pages (like recent browser tabs you are actively switching between) are forced to spill over to the lower-priority device: the slow mechanical disk or SSD.

-This is LRU inversion.
-Your fastest storage tier is effectively clogged with the coldest data with no way to evict it, and this forces your active working set onto the slowest storage tier, completely negating the performance benefits zram was meant to provide.
+This is what is termed *LRU inversion*: your fastest storage tier is clogged with the coldest data, with no way to evict it, and that actively forces your working set onto the slowest storage.
+In this case, zram isn't just failing to help here, it is, instead, actively making things worse than having no compressed swap at all.
+And even worse, the longer the system has been running, the more broken things get: warm pages drift to disk, cold pages calcify in zram, and the gap between what zram is holding and what you actually need keeps widening.
+Great!

 ### zram writeback and its limitations

-Now, that's where the discussion would end if I was writing this a few years ago. :-) But since kernel 4.14, zram has has writeback support, which is an attempt to address this problem.
+Now, that's where the discussion would end if I was writing this a few years ago. :-) But since kernel 4.14, zram has writeback support, which is an attempt to address this problem.

 With writeback configured, zram can write back pages that are idle or do not compress well.
-This means modern zram setups *can* implement tiering, but:
+This means modern zram setups *can* theoretically implement tiering, but:

 1. It requires manual configuration rather than happening automatically in the